skrysmanski/chrome-separators/HACKING.md

 ## Running the Development Web Server

 You can then start a development web server by calling the following via the **integrated terminal** in VSCode.
-(In the "Terminal" window, simply click the "+" button.)
+(This should start automatically but if it isn't, simply click the "+" button in the "Terminal" window.)

 ```bash
 ./start-server.sh